 A Tensorflow performance feature that was declared stable a while ago, but is still by default turned off is XLA (Accelerated Linear Algebra).
 It does optimization on the network graph by dynamically compiling parts of the network to specific kernels optimized for the specific device.
 This can have performance benefits of 10% to 30% compared to the static crafted Tensorflow kernels for different layer types.

 This feature can be turned on by a simple option or environment flag and will have a direct effect on the execution performance.
 How to enable XLA in you projects read here.

 Concerning inference jobs, a lower floating point precision and even lower 8 or 4 bit integer resolution is granted and used to improve performance.
 For most training situation float 16bit precision can also be applied for training tasks with neglectable loss in training accuracy and can speed-up training jobs dramatically.
 Applying float 16bit precision is not that trivial as the model has to be adjusted to use it.
 As not all calculation steps should be done with a lower bit precision, the mixing of different bit resolutions for calculation is referred as "mixed precision".

 The full potential of mixed precision learning will be better explored with Tensor Flow 2.X and will probably be the development trend for improving deep learning framework performance.

 We provide benchmarks for both float 32bit and 16bit precision as a reference to demonstrate the potential.

 The Deep Learning Benchmark

-The visual recognition ResNet50 model is used for our benchmark.
-As the classic deep learning network with its complex 50 layer architecture with different convolutional and residual layers it is still a good network for comparing achievable deep learning performance.
-As it is used in many benchmarks a close to optimal implementation is available, which drives the GPU to maximum performance and shows where the performance limits of the devices are.
+The visual recognition ResNet50 model in version 1.0 is used for our benchmark.
+As the classic deep learning network with its complex 50 layer architecture with different convolutional and residual layers, it is still a good network for comparing achievable deep learning performance.
+As it is used in many benchmarks, a close to optimal implementation is available, driving the GPU to maximum performance and showing where the performance limits of the devices are.